-On a general note, using diary data from two separate countries allows us to examine the robustness of the results with respect to different institutional environments.
-Austria is a cashintensive country with mostly debit card users, while Canadians use less cash and favour credit cards.
-In this respect, our findings show that many results obtained for Canada and Austria are qualitatively similar.
-This not only holds for point estimates of key parameters but also for how acceptance affects the level of cash balances.
+On a general note, using payment diary data from two separate countries allows us to examine the robustness of the results with respect to different institutional environments.
+Austria is a cashintensive country with mostly debit card users while Canada use less cash and favor credit and debit cards.
+Our findings show that many results obtained for Canada and Austria are qualitatively similar.
+This does not only hold for point estimates of key parameters but also for how acceptance affects the level of cash balances.